5 Small Talk Phrases in Chinese for Daily Conversations

 What are you doing?

-In China, if you would like to start a casual conversation with your close friends, one of the Chinese phrases you can use is “你在干嘛” (nǐ zài gàn má?), which means “What are you doing?”.
-This phrase doesn’t insinuate that you are nosy.
-Generally speaking, it’s acceptable to use this phrase as a “prelude” if you would like to talk to your friends.
-The word “干嘛” (gàn má) is an informal way to ask “what to do” in Chinese.
+In China if you want to start a casual conversation with your close friends, one of the most common Chinese phrases you can use is “你在干嘛” (nǐ zài gàn má?) which translates to “What are you doing?”

 4. It seems like you’ve put on some weight.